-By Burma specialist Alex
+By Myanmar specialist Alex

-Burma carries an air of the exotic stronger than any of its Southeast Asian neighbors.
+Myanmar carries an air of the exotic stronger than any of its Southeast Asian neighbors.
 You see it in the colors of the land, the rich red earth giving life to turquoise crops and wild sunflowers lighting up the landscape.

 Walking around a local market, it's still rare to hear any foreign voices.
-Some 150 ethnic groups live in Burma, and, for many, the people are its highlight.
+Some 150 ethnic groups live in Myanmar, and, for many, the people are its highlight.
 Some of the Burmese who I’ve met along the way have become friends, and in turn introduced me to their family and friends.

-Burma is still waking up from the dark days of its past, and today it represents how the rest of Southeast Asia was 30 or 40 years ago.
+Myanmar is still waking up from the dark days of its past, and today it represents how the rest of Southeast Asia was 30 or 40 years ago.
 Within this lies its charm.
 It remains relatively untainted by the trappings of the West and, for me, offers the most authentic travel experience in Southeast Asia.

-Colonial splendour in Yangon
+Colonial splendor in Yangon